-All reports of crimes, emergencies, and other serious incidents made to Temple Police are promptly responded to and documented by a Temple Police officer or detective.
-To ensure that a record is made of each reported crime, telephone requests for service are electronically recorded.
-Additionally, a journal entry is made for each request.
+All crimes, emergencies, and other serious incidents reported to Temple Police are promptly responded to and documented by a Temple Police officer or detective.
+To ensure that a record is made of each reported crime, telephone calls to Temple Police, (215) 204-1234, are electronically recorded.
 Temple Police and security officers record detailed facts of crimes and incidents on a standardized police report that is used throughout Campus Safety Services.
 As appropriate, crimes will be documented in a Philadelphia Police report and sent to the district of occurrence.
 On a monthly basis, Temple Police reports crime statistics to the Pennsylvania State Police.